kevinmingtarja/sudoku/README.md

   I've also never used Tailwind CSS.
 I personally have always went with [CSS Modules](https://nextjs.org/docs/app/building-your-application/styling/css-modules) for styling, partly because of the local scoping they can do by creating unique class names.
 I also liked having the separation between the javascript stuff in the jsx/tsx files and the styling part in the css files.
 But anyways, I've always wanted to try Tailwind, and now is the time.
 I'm interested to compare and contrast between the two as well.
 - Supabase:
   Another interesting tech that I haven't got the chance to try on.
 Interested to see what stuff they add on on top of a normal postgres.
+- Chakra UI:
+  Has been my go-to for component libraries.
+Unfortunately, it only works in client-side components, but that's not too big of a problem for this project.

 ## Design